benn-mctosh/words/README.md

 ## Enlisting/informing an opponent

 Once you click the `Play` button, the game automatically generates:
-* A URL that includes the `seed` parameter, which your opponent can visit to view/play the game from their perspective
+* A URL that includes the `seed` parameter.
+The seed parameter encodes the game state, so your opponent can visit this URL to view/play the game from their perspective
 * The text of an email or message you can send to your opponent with that URL (so that you can use communications protocol of your choice)
 * A `mailto` link (with blank recipient field) that you can click to generate such an email.
 Simply input your opponent’s email address.